jmuzsik/blog/content/psychology/cognitive-dissonance.md

 #### Education

 A basic way to help students see their cognitive dissonance is to require them to defend their personal beliefs.
-Then, students are trained to percieve new facts and information, causing them to see the conflict between reality and their value system.
+Then, students are trained to perceive new facts and information, causing them to see the conflict between reality and their value system.

 #### Social behavior